funkyrailroad/sous-chefs/TASKS.md

         x create a cooking group (automatically)
         x invite two other users to join the recipe x distribute tasks to everybody
-    .
-I'm a user and I accidentally marked a task as complete, but I didn't actually finish it
-        - could have an "Undo" button next to the "Mark as complete" button
-            - unassigns the current task
-            - deletes the current task from the user's my-task-view
-                - (!might happen automatically)
-            - reactivates the user's most recent task
-            - remove strikethrough formatting from the user's my-task-view for that most recent task
-                - (!might happen automatically) x Require opt in for every task assignment
-    .
-I'm a user and I'm assigned a task, but I want to take a break and stop getting tasks assigned to me
-    x I'm a user, I just completed a task.
+    x Require opt in for every task assignment x I'm a user, I just completed a task.
 I should be prompted about if I want another task.
         ! could break up the logic in complete_user_task, complete is separate